joshuawalker3/STM32-Projects/README.md

 ## Overview
 This repository contains a collection of projects for the STM32F103C8T6 microcontroller.
 The projects are meant to showcase my abilities and understanding of both the hardaware and software associated with embedded programming with STM32 microcontrollers.

+A general overview is provided in this REAMDE with each project directory containing a project level README that provides further detail on the project.

 RTOS Skills Used
 - Task creation/termination
 - Semaphores